blainehansen/votebase/README.next.md

 votebase init some_ruleset_directory
 ```

-which creates these files:
+which creates the files specified below.
+Some of these are optional, meaning you can delete them if you don't need them.

 - `ruleset.ts`: specifies the actual code of the Ruleset, which should call `votebase.Action` and `votebase.View` to register the Actions and Views.
 Empty examples of both kinds are given.
 - `schema.sql` **optional**: specifies the data schema of the Ruleset, using postgres sql.
 If you don't need a schema just delete this file, and it will be assumed your Ruleset will store no data of its own.
 - `queries` **optional**: a directory where you can place sql files that will be made available as Typescript functions for your Ruleset to use.
 You can write a single query, a single statement, or even multiple statements separated by `;`.
-You can specify [query parameters]() for these queries that will be filled in by using the form `:parameter_name` instead of `$1` etc, and these parameters will be arguments to the Typescript function.
+For single queries and statements you can specify [query parameters]() for these queries that will be filled in by using the form `:parameter_name` instead of `$1` etc, and these parameters will be arguments to the Typescript function.
 - `ruleset.json` **optional**: information about the ruleset that isn't captured by the above files, which might not be necessary for your Ruleset.
 Must have the format implied by this Rust struct:

 ```rust